gokulnair2001/Musico-Server/README.md

 # Musico Server
-* Musico Server is a Swift based backend used to power [Musico](https://github.com/gokulnair2001/Musico) app.
+* Musico Server is a Swift based backend which powers [Musico](https://github.com/gokulnair2001/Musico) app.
 * The backend is purely written using Swift.
+* So if you are keen to learn Server Side Swift do check the repo ⭐️

 ## Frameworks ⚙️